A state public / private bank

 We need to build clean energy infrastructure on a large scale and quickly.
 To do this we need up front investment.
 This investment should come from leveraging our tax revenue in the same way that a bank leverages its deposits.
 Nobody else is going to make this capital available to us other than ourselves.
 We don't have to be as reckless as the wall street banks that caused the 2008 global economic meltdown and had to be bailed out by American taxpayers.
 We can invest only in profitable projects that are in the public interest.
 And what we build should be owned by Oregon taxpayers.

 Because we are building profit making publicly owned infrastructure, we can charge ourselves a modest amount of interest - for instance, 2%.
 As long as we get a return on our investment of more than the rate of interest we're charging ourselves, we're making a profit.
-We can charge rates for the electricity we provide, like any other utility would.
-This will make our state money.
+This return is the money we make selling electricity.